kasemir/org.csstudio.display.builder/Readme.md

  * In Eclipse Preferences, Java, Build Path, Classpath Variables: Set `JFXSWT` to `jre/lib/jfxswt.jar`
  * As Eclipse Target platform, use a CS-Studio target.
 For example use "Directory" of CSS product's `plugins/`
  * Demos use EPICS `softIoc` for `org.csstudio.display.builder.runtime.test/examples/demo.db`
+ * Install the "Liberation" fonts from https://fedorahosted.org/liberation-fonts.
+   Mac OS X: Double-click each *.ttf to preview, then click "Install Font".

 Development Status